sandsunsurf/safecoin/README.md

 - Mining Algorithm: Equihash 144_5 (Zhash)

 ## About this Project
-Safecoin is a fork of the Komodo and Zcash projects, although we have made significant changes and continue to evolve in our own direction.
+Safecoin is a fork of the Komodo and Zcash projects, although we have incorporated significant changes including TLS Encryption from Horizen and Equihash 144_5, in collaboration with BTCZ.
+Safecoin was launched as a pure Proof of Work coin, and has never had any ICO or Sale of any kind.
+We are an Open Source, Peer to Peer project and we support and contribute to likewise initiatives.
 Same Zcash is based on Bitcoin's code, with difference Zcash intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

 ## Getting started